alex-vo/csv-uploader-runner/README.md

 ## Prerequisites

-Before running the project locally, make sure you have docker and docker-compose installed.
+Before running the project locally, make sure you have git, docker and docker-compose installed.

 ---